So you got in a hurry and you overfilled the oil in your mower engine. No big deal right? Wrong.

 The piston is designed to compress air and not oil or water.
 When you pull on the rope or start the engine with a starter the oil will not compress and it won’t let the piston move.
 This is referred to as being hydrolocked.

 Too much oil can also foul out the spark plug and not allow the engine to run.
-Another damage too much oil can do to an engine is oil getting into the carburetor through the valve train causing the engine not to run.
+Another damage excess oil can do to an engine is oil getting into the carburetor through the valve train causing the engine not to run.

-This oil can pass through the carburetor and into the air filter which will also cause your engine not to run.
+Overfilled oil in lawn mower can pass through the carburetor and into the air filter which will also cause your engine not to run.

 Still Having Problems with Your Lawn Mower?